Predicting Opioid Use Disorder from Longitudinal Healthcare Data using Multi-stream Transformer: Materials and Methods

-Figure~\ref{fig:model_arch} describes how the attention weights are calculated across different input streams and are transformed into new streams for the next encoder.
+Note, the $d_k$ is the same as the original transformer.
+Figure~\ref{fig:model_arch_a} describes how the data flows through the different layers of MUPOD.
+The raw medication and diagnose streams are first represented in the representation layer (the intermediate outputs of the LSTMS models in Figure~\ref{fig:data_format}).
+The temporal information is then encoded into the represented streams in the temporal encoding layer.
+The encoded streams are processed in the MUPOD's multi-stream encoder layer.
+This novel multi-attention layer is further described in more details in Figure~\ref{fig:model_arch_b}.
 In the figure, $X_Q$, $X_K$, and $X_V$ represent query, key, and value matrices for stream $X$ ($X \in \{M, D\}$).
-All possible permutations of the stream are used to determine the attention weights between different visits and across streams.
+All possible combinations of the streams are used to determine the attention weights between different visits and across streams.
 Attentions are then passed through a set of dense layers to generate outputs.
-For example, given two data streams $M$ and $D$, we can generate three permutations i.e. $MM$, $MD$, and $DD$.
+For example, given two data streams $M$ and $D$, we can generate three combinations i.e. $MM$, $MD$, and $DD$.

-The reconstruction layer receives the relevant output and map them to appropriate format for the next layer as described in Equation~\ref{eq:recon_layer}.
-For example, only the outputs relevant to the medications ($M$) including $O_{MM}$ and $O_{MD}$ are used to reconstruct the medication stream appropriate to be fed into the next encoder layer.
+The reconstruction layer receives the relevant outputs and maps them to appropriate format for the next layer as described in Equation~\ref{eq:recon_layer}.
+For example, only the outputs relevant to the medications ($M$) including $O_{MM}$ and $O_{MD}$ are used to reconstruct the medication stream appropriate to be fed into the next encoder layer: